dspinellis/alexandria3k/_sources/user-api.rst.txt

+..
+WARNING: Automatically generated file.
+Do not modify by hand.

 Python user API
 ===============

-..
-Automatically generated file.
-Do not modify by hand.

 Data sources
 ~~~~~~~~~~~~